Meniscal Root Tear

 The Critical Decision: Repair vs. Partial Meniscectomy

 The choice between root repair and partial meniscectomy is arguably the most consequential decision in managing this injury.
-Evidence is now compelling that partial meniscectomy of a root-torn posterior horn does not restore hoop stress and is biomechanically equivalent to the pre-operative state — it offers no mechanical benefit and may accelerate cartilage loss.
+Evidence is now compelling that partial meniscectomy of a root-torn posterior horn does not restore hoop stress and is biomechanically equivalent to the pre-operative state.
+It offers no mechanical benefit and may accelerate cartilage loss.
 Transtibial pullout root repair, by contrast, restores hoop stress function, reduces meniscal extrusion, and significantly slows radiographic OA progression compared to meniscectomy.

 Non-Operative Management

 Non-operative treatment has a limited but defined role in meniscal root tears.
-It is most appropriate for patients with end-stage medial compartment OA (KL Grade 3 to 4), where root repair in a bone-on-bone knee cannot protect cartilage that no longer exists — in these cases, total knee replacement is the more appropriate intervention.
+It is most appropriate for patients with end-stage medial compartment OA (KL Grade 3 to 4), where root repair in a bone-on-bone knee cannot protect cartilage that no longer exists.
+In these cases, total knee replacement is the more appropriate intervention.
 Very low-demand elderly patients and those with significant medical comorbidities precluding surgery are also managed non-operatively.
 The program includes activity modification, physiotherapy, corticosteroid injections, and bracing, with clear counseling that significant OA progression is expected without repair.

 Partial Meniscectomy